magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

     ```

     **Explanation:**
-    This function takes an asset ID and retrieves the corresponding asset.
-It is helpful when you already know the asset ID and need to fetch its details.
+    This function takes an asset Id and retrieves the corresponding asset.
+It is helpful when you already know the asset Id and need to fetch its details.

 3. **Querying Assets by Criteria**
     To search for assets based on multiple attributes (such as type, tag, or collection), use `GetAssetsByCriteria`.
 This function provides flexibility by allowing additional arguments for filtering.

 There are other methods for querying Assets and Asset Collections, which are:

-* `GetAssetCollectionById` Retrieves an Asset Collection by its unique ID.
-It is useful when you know the specific ID of the Asset Collection you want to access.
+* `GetAssetCollectionById` Retrieves an Asset Collection by its unique Id.
+It is useful when you know the specific Id of the Asset Collection you want to access.

 * `GetAssetCollectionByName` Retrieves an Asset Collection by its name.
 It is ideal for situations where collections are named logically for easier identification.

 * `FindAssetCollections` Facilitates searching AssetsCollections by various criteria.
-It supports more flexible queries compared to direct ID or name lookups.
+It supports more flexible queries compared to direct Id or name lookups.

-* `GetAssetsByCollectionIds` Retrieves all Assets associated with an array of Asset Collection IDs.
+* `GetAssetsByCollectionIds` Retrieves all Assets associated with an array of Asset Collection Ids.
 It facilitates batch queries for multiple collections at once.

 ## Automated Model Decimation